-Then you go to New Zealand for a holiday to NZ.
-While you’re thee, for $5, you can call back to Australia and use your infinite minute allocation to do it.
-You can also use your data allowance in NZ ( any component or all of that 3GB you had in your plan ) while you’re there.
+If that same person goes to New Zealand for a holiday.
+While they’re there, for $5 a day, they can call back to Australia and using the unlimited minute allocation to do it.
+They can also use their data allowance in NZ ( up to the 10GB limit they had in their plan ) while they’re in NZ.

-Every day you have your phone on and it connects to the network overseas, you’ll pay the $5.
+Every day you have your phone on in the partner country, and it connects to the network overseas, the $5 extra has to be paid.

 What is Vodafone’s 4G coverage like ?

 Vodafone are a bit cagey about the ‘numbers’ concerning the coverage capability of their 4G network.
 For example, Optus say they cover 98% of Australia.
 It’s hard to find an equivalent statistic for Vodafone’s network.

 In metro / city areas, the research shows Vodafone’s network is just as good as Telstra’s and Optus’.
 Outside that, Telstra’s 3G coverage footprint is twice that of Vodafone’s.